rsef899/MazeRobotAlgorithim12/README.md

-# Robot Visualiser in C
+# Maze Visualiser

 This project has been created for the COMPSYS301 design project.
 It is meant to be able to visualise path finding code.
+I created it so that pathfinding code could be written in C and tested in C instead of porting C code over to MATLAB.

 To use this code, simply modify the algorithm inside `algo.c`.
 Currently, the algorithm uses a modified version